hymkor/smake/_README.md

 - $/ - OS-specific path separator (Windows \ , UNIX / )
 - \*args\* - the command-line arguments
 - $1...$9 - the same as (elt \*args\* N)
+- $0 ... the current executing smake filename